CSALabsAutomation/azure-purview-labs/steps/04_registering-and-scanning-adls-gen2-account/documentation.md

 # Registering & Scanning ADLS Gen2 Account

 ## Introduction
-As Scanning enables Microsoft Purview to extract technical metadata.
 In the previous module, we have seen about scannning a SQL Database.

 In this module, you'll walk through how to register and scan ADLS Gen2 account.
 You'll register a ADLS Gen2 account and configure scanning.